 |Title:||Head Men's Soccer Coach|

-Since his arrival in Granville Russo has guided the men's soccer team to 147 victories, three North Coast Athletic Conference Championships and three NCAA Division III Tournament appearances.
+Since his arrival in Granville Russo has guided the men's soccer team to 158 victories, three North Coast Athletic Conference Championships and three NCAA Division III Tournament appearances.
+Russo and the Big Red are coming off an 11-4-3 campaign in 2013.

 In 2010, the Big Red posted a 10-8 record and advance to the championship game of the NCAC Tournament before falling, 3-1, to nationally-ranked Ohio Wesleyan in a rematch of the 2009 championship.